scinode/node-graph-engine/docs/source/tutorial/knowledge_graphs.rst

   (label/IRI/context/attributes).
 Agents should follow standard AiiDA provenance (creator process links) and, if needed, the workflow knowledge graph UUID on the workflow ``ProcessNode`` to marry runtime values with the workflow schema.
-- Runtime attachments (relations, extra attributes) are merged with the static annotations, so user-provided additions on sockets are preserved.
+- Runtime additions (relations, extra attributes) are merged with the static annotations, so user-provided additions on sockets are preserved.
 - Node-level knowledge snapshots are not stored; link from workflow knowledge to run nodes via provenance if you need concrete values.